putmanmodel/SteroLLOYD/README.md

-# LLOYD – Language Layer Over Your Data
+# LLOYD – Language Layers Over Your Data

 LLOYD is a browser-based demonstration of symbolic tone-drift detection and override logic.
 It listens for semantic, emotional, and motif deviation in user input—then reroutes response behavior in real time when thresholds are exceeded.